 This course is designed to support new line managers, or those aspiring to line management, to successfully make the transition into a management position.
 The focus is on understanding the managemen

-This one-day course will help to guide those at the forefront of organisations who would like to bring about effective change but perhaps aren't sure where to start.
+This one-day course on Transformational Leadership will help to guide those at the forefront of organisations who would like to bring about effective change but perhaps aren't sure where to start.

 This course explores how to properly source the right evidence while challenging assumptions made about evidence collection and evaluation.